 High tech toys made by metro kids

-Earlier this year we brought you the story of 10 Norman middle school students working with mentors through Loveworks Leadership to create a line of augmented reality wristband toys.
-Since, these talented tweens presented their prototype at the New York International Toy Fair, raised more than $20,000 to fund product creation and officially released Wristworld in local stores and online in October.
+Last year we brought you the story of 10 Norman middle school students working with mentors through Loveworks Leadership to create a line of augmented reality wristband toys.
+Since, these talented tweens presented their prototype at the New York International Toy Fair, raised more than $20,000 to fund product creation and officially released Wristworld in local stores and online.

 Tempt taste buds with locally-made products

 Dale Rogers Training Center is a vocational and employment center for adults with developmental disabilities providing paid training, work opportunities and connection to competitive community employment.
 The organization’s gift shop allows members to support themselves and hone interests and abilities, while also offering high-quality products to the public.